Designer Toy Phenomenon Pop Mart Expands Manhattan Retail Footprint with Fifth Avenue Deal

 Martin Makaryan / Unsplash

-According to Commercial Observer, the transaction was brokered by Steven Soutendijk of Cushman & Wakefield, who represented the tenant in the deal.
+According to Commercial Observer, the landlord, Josef Buchmann, was represented by Steven Soutendijk and Laura Pomerantz of Cushman & Wakefield, along with Roy Bajtel of Valor Capital Partners.
+Pop Mart was represented by Joseph Hudson of CBRE.
 The new storefront will provide the rapidly growing retailer with a premier location to capitalize on the seemingly insatiable consumer demand for its whimsical, designer toys.

 Key Details

-• Size: The newly signed lease encompasses 7,000 square feet of prime ground-floor retail space.
+- Size: The newly signed lease encompasses 7,600 square feet of prime retail space.

 Market Impact